Heureka-Prints/frontend-challenge/README.md

 ### Requirements

-- The project is developed in Vue.js.
+- The project is developed in Vue.js with TypeScript.
 - The editor looks visually appealing and some thought went into UX.
   - Pixel perfection is not necessary.
   - Please do not use libraries like Tailwind CSS or replicate Momenterie's editor design.